 Hogan

 The evolution of the hogan as of the 1930s.
 A hogan ( or ; from Navajo '''' ) is the primary, traditional dwelling of the Navajo people.
-Other traditional structures include the summer shelter, the underground home, and the sweat house.
-A hogan can be round, cone-shaped, multi-sided, or square; with or without internal posts; with walls and roof of timber, packed earth, and stone in varying amounts, and a bark roof for a summer house.
-The door traditionally faced east to welcome the rising sun, believed to bring good fortune.
+A hogan has walls and roof of timber, with or without internal support posts, and is covered with packed earth and stone in varying amounts.
+Hogans can be round, cone-shaped, multi-sided, or square; the door traditionally faces east to welcome the rising sun.

 Showing 1 - 12 results of 12 for search 'Hogan', query time: 0.01s Refine Results